abenz1267/walker/README.md

 Make sure to clean the applications cache by either running the "Clear Applications Cache" command from within Walker (using the `commands` module) or by deleting the `applications.json` file in `$HOME/.cache/walker/`.

-Additionally you can diasble the cache completely by setting
+Additionally you can disable the cache completely by setting

 ```json
   "applications": {